 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Red fox are usually found in open, dry areas.
-Old fields, pastures, brushland, farmland, and other non-forested areas are preferred.
-They are abundant in some areas which are under intensive cultivation.
+Red foxes are usually found in open, dry areas.
+Old fields, pastures, brush land, farmland, and other non-forested areas are preferred.
+They adapt well to human environments including agricultural lands and urban areas.
+Red foxes prefer a mix of habitat such as habitat edges with mixed scrub and woodlands.
 They occur in all Indiana counties but are most numerous in northeastern section of the state.

-Newborn fox are blind until nine days old and are constantly attended by their mother until several weeks old.
-The male delivers food to his family during this period of confinement.
-The pups first venture outside the den under guidance of parents when they are a month old.
+Newborn foxes are blind until nine days old and are constantly attended by the female until several weeks old.
+The male delivers food to his family during this period.
+The pups first leave the den with their parents when they are a month old.
 The next two months are spent with parents learning to survive on their own.
 The family group disbands in late summer, living separately until the life cycle is resumed in December.

 Flashing lights, such as a strobe light, can provide temporary protection in a small area or near livestock or poultry enclosures.
 A combination of lights and frightening devices such as radios and timed tape recordings are likely to provide better protection.